RannieryDias/MonthYearFolderOrganizer/README.md

 1. Select the folder you want to organize.
 2. The app scans all files and subfolders.
-3. Files are copied (or moved, depending on configuration) into a new directory structure grouped by creation year and month.
+3. Files are copied into a new directory structure grouped by creation year and month.

 ---